 Information for Prospective VITA Volunteers:

-We work in the basement of the New Haven Free Public Library (133 Elm Street, two blocks from Old Campus) during tax season (from the beginning of the term to around April 15th).
+We work in the New Haven Free Public Library (133 Elm Street, two blocks from Old Campus) during tax season (from January 29th to April 17th).
 We have shifts from 3:45-5:45pm and 5:45-7:45pm Monday through Thursday; shifts from 10:45am-12:45pm, 12:45-2:45pm, and 2:45-4:45pm on Fridays; and shifts from 10:30am-12:30pm and 12:30pm-2:30pm on Saturdays.

 Don’t worry if they’re overwhelming or confusing at first!
-The exam is open-book.
+The exam is open-book and untimed.
+(You can also attend our training boot camp in January, more details to come!).
 Most importantly, once tax season starts, everything will make sense very quickly.
 You’ll be paired with an experienced preparer until you feel absolutely comfortable being on your own.
 And, each shift has at least one Site Coordinator, who is there to help you 24/7.

 We ask new volunteers to commit to the same two-hour shift each week (though you’re welcome to do another shift!).
 We’ll send out a scheduling form during Shopping Period, so that you’ll have a shift that works for you.
 (You can email our panlist if you need to swap shifts.)

 When you're ready to certify (as Basic Preparer, Advanced Preparer, or Intake Coordinator), proceed to the following link.
 Please carefully read and follow all of the instructions in order.
 The certification exam for preparers can be quite tedious, so give yourself as much time as you need, and work slowly and thoughtfully (you wouldn't want to fail and have to take it again!).
 Ideally, we ask all volunteers to be certified by the start of the spring term (mid-January 2019).
 The hard deadline to certify is by the start of the tax season.